harding/old-docs-history-bitcoin.org/en/developer-guide.md

     You must pay by: 2014-04-01 at 23:00 UTC

-Plain-text payment requests should, whenever possible, be sent over secure medium (such as HTTPS) to prevent a man-it-the-middle attack from replacing your application's addresses with some other addresses.
+Plain-text payment requests should, whenever possible, be sent over secure medium (such as HTTPS) to prevent a man-in-the-middle attack from replacing your application's addresses with some other addresses.